March 16, 2022

 What is not encrypted

-1. In-Memory OLTPWhile you can encrypt a database where In-Memory OLTP objects exist, the files in the MEMORY_OPTIMIZED_DATA filegroup are left unencrypted.
+- In-Memory OLTP While you can encrypt a database where In-Memory OLTP objects exist, the files in the MEMORY_OPTIMIZED_DATA filegroup are left unencrypted.

 Links: